Alsweider/SpotiQuit/README.md

 # Support development

 If you would like to support my efforts, you can make a voluntary donation here.
-Even 1 € would help:
+Even 1 DM would help:

 - Monero (XMR): 88o74DJuHyxNr8rFkbH2xaFKkN35jiUcS12htB13SNPVVrzA4zX4ruJj8AXURrR3ssMni8zeQZHAjV6aFYwNUZy8AwT5c8M